liks79/aws-chalice-migration-workshop/lab-guide/LAB03.md

 https://aavvueq9we.execute-api.ap-southeast-1.amazonaws.com/api/
 ```

 * Test your first Chalice application.
-You can refer to step 8.
+You can refer to `step 8`.

 * You can check the files of `deplyed` and `deployments` directories.
 ```